- The majority of individuals who have a mental illness do not seek or receive treatment.

-Lindsay Raffaele, IIN Certified Holistic Health and Nutrition Coach, and Founder of Finely Nourished, says that a huge roadblock for those who need or desire mental health treatment is being judged by others—more specifically, being seen as weak.
+Lindsay Raffaele, IIN Certified Holistic Health and Nutrition Coach, and Founder of Finely Nourished, says that a huge roadblock for those who need mental health treatment is being judged by others—more specifically, being seen as weak.
 “I think that in this day and age, our society is so focused on bigger, better, faster, stronger, that unfortunately, something like seeking help for mental health issues can be perceived as being weak,” she explains.
 “I say ‘perceived’ because typically, this is the story that we tell ourselves, it’s not fact or even necessarily real.
 Once we create space for a more positive mindset, we see a lot of their other concerns fall into place.
 At the end of the day, seeking help for mental health issues, or any health issue for that matter, should never be seen as weak—it’s actually quite the opposite.
 It’s a proactive measure to a better life.”

 Another obstacle that prevents people from seeking mental health care is their doubt that it will work, often based on bad experiences they’ve heard about.
 “As an anxiety disorder specialist, I practice a specific type of therapy called cognitive behavioral therapy (CBT) because CBT has been shown to be an effective treatment whereas traditional talk therapy has not.
 Unfortunately, some people have had negative experiences with the mental health care system in that they (or someone they knew) attempted treatment with providers who were either not familiar with or not using the appropriate evidence-based treatment for that particular disorder,” Ashley Smith, PhD, a licensed psychologist, explains.
 “If all you have heard is that therapy doesn’t work, why would you give it a shot?”